paulthebaker/paulthebaker.github.io/_posts/2017-09-18-wavelet_denoising.md

 We will generate 4 seconds of simulated data sampled at 128 Hz.
 The data will have a base of white noise with unit variance.
 To this noise we will inject a gaussian-windowed sinusoidal signal that spans about 1/4 sec of the data.
-This signal is compact in time (short duration) and in frequency (single dominate oscillation frequency).
+This signal is compact in time (short duration) and in frequency (single dominant oscillation frequency).

 $$ h(t) = A \exp\left(\frac{-\left(t-t_0\right)^2}{\tau^2}\right)\, \sin\left(2\pi\,f\,(t-t_0) + \phi_0\right) $$